Shilpa-Kancharla/machine-learning-tutorials/Unsupervised Learning/README.md

   - MDS: finds a lower dimensional representation that best preserves the distances between the points
 - We can use any other objective function or distance; this defines the general class of *metric* MDS
 - We can also use rankings instead of distances, which gives rise to *non-metric* MDS

+MDS can be very useful if we believe nonlinear distances represent the data better.